Selecting the Best Graphics Card

 With more people working from home than ever before, the need for graphics cards is at an all time high.
 Whether your home is now your office or you are streaming the latest games to an audience, your GPU will become the workhorse of your computer.

-When it comes to purchasing a GPU, the first decision you need to make is between an NVIDIA graphics card or an AMD graphics card.
+When it comes to purchasing a GPU, the first decision you need to make is between an NVIDIA graphics card, an AMD graphics card, or an Intel graphics card.
 Graphics cards that support Ray Tracing and DLSS (NVIDIA) or FSR (AMD) are becoming more popular as they provide gamers the highest quality graphics possible without sacrificing frame rates.

 At Micro Center, we proudly offer all of the top rated graphics cards by these two brands.
 As you can see from our selection, you have plenty of options, but it helps to take a look at a few of the most popular models.
-If you are selecting a graphics card specifically for PC gaming, you will want to make sure you take a peek at all of the best selling GPUs by AMD and NVIDIA at Micro Center.
+If you are selecting a graphics card specifically for PC gaming, you will want to make sure you take a peek at all of the best selling GPUs by AMD, NVIDIA, and Intel at Micro Center.

 The NVIDIA GeForce line is a standard among gamers who want to take advantage of Ray Tracing and DLSS.
-The powerful GeForce RTX 3090, GeForce RTX 3050, GeForce RTX 3080, and GeForce RTX 3070 ti are excellent options for gamers building their high end PC.
 All of these graphics cards rank high when it comes to frames per second, power consumption, high boost clock, and overall performance.
 They also have amazing features to enhance PC gaming, such as G Sync which helps ensure a fast and smooth gaming experience.

 AMD produces top of the line graphics cards for gamers and beyond.
 The AMD Radeon RX gaming graphics card series is a great choice for those building a high performance gaming setup.
-Consider the AMD Radeon RX 6650 XT, AMD Radeon RX 6750 XT, and AMD’s most powerful model, the Radeon RX 6950 XT.
 AMD’s FreeSync technology supports a variable refresh rate to help prevent tearing and reducing, ensuring a top tier gaming experience.

-Whether you opt for a graphics card by AMD or NVIDIA, you can further customize your experience by choosing the AIB brand of your housing.
-The units are produced by brands you know and trust, including ASUS, MSI, Gigabyte, PowerColor, EVGA, PNY, Sapphire Technology, and more, so you know you’re getting a high quality product.
+Whether you opt for a graphics card by AMD, NVIDIA, or Intel, you can further customize your experience by choosing the AIB brand of your housing.
+The units are produced by brands you know and trust, including ASUS, MSI, Gigabyte, PowerColor, EVGA, PNY, Sapphire Technology, and more, so you know you are getting a high quality product.

 Graphics Card Compatibility